comproso/framework/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Information for test authors
+## Information for test authors and developers
-Even if AGPL is forcing code forks also to publish under AGPL license, a test (or a project) is not: As tests are "only" linked to the framework, proprietary are imaginable.
+Even if AGPL is forcing code forks also to publish under AGPL license, a test (or a project) is not: As tests are "only" linked to the framework, proprietary tests are imaginable.
 We strongly recommend a copyleft license, see [choosealicense.com](https://choosealicense.com) and [comproso.org/os](https://comproso.org/os) for further information. ** Be aware of ethical and legal issues due to test publishing! **